 Late Afternoon: The Liberty Bell

+This world famous bell must be part of any one day in Philadelphia itinerary.
 The Liberty Bell is free of charge but you need to go through security to get in the bell’s house.
 So set aside at least 30 minutes if you want to be sure to see the LB.
-It’s open until 7, so it’s the perfect thing to do before dinner.
+It’s open until 5, so it’s the perfect thing to do before dinner.